 There is a large pool of existing and emerging multimodal options to draw from and build on in the Inland Empire: commuter rail (Metrolink IEOC, 91/Perris Valley, Riverside, and San Bernardino lines), light rail (with the Gold Line extension to Pomona by 2025), regional "hybrid rail" initially using Tier 4 Diesel Multiple Unit (DMU) self-powered trainsets (migrating to zero-emission trainsets in the near term), and the privatelyfunded Brightline West high-speed train from the San Bernardino Valley, through the Victor Valley to Las Vegas).
 Efficient and frequent local bus, express bus, and BRT options also exist and are being expanded with the forthcoming West Valley Connector BRT.
-Lyft is now providing an important connection to Ontario International Airport from the Riverside and San Bernardino Metrolink lines, and first/last mile connections are being advanced linking transit and key destinations.
+Omnitrans is now providing an important shuttle connection to Ontario International Airport from the Cucamonga Metrolink station, and first/last mile connections are being advanced linking transit and key destinations.
 Regional bike networks are creating a backbone that provides the regional connectivity needed to service those who can take these modes for daily commutes.
 Land use and housing are intertwined with the regional transportation network in a way that, because of much higher costs in coastal counties, has historically produced longer commutes and travel times for inland residents.
-The challenge before us now is to encourage better balance in jobs and housing regionally for the sake of livability, cost, and VMT/GHG reduction, and to continue pursuing the Inland Empire's proactive sustainability initiatives on local climate action plans (CAPs) for GHG reduction, habitat conservation plans, climate adaptation plans, lowincome housing initiatives, and transportation-efficient land use planning implemented through local General Plans and Specific Plans.
+The challenge before us now is to encourage better balance in jobs and housing regionally for the sake of livability, cost, and VMT/GHG reduction, and to continue pursuing the Inland Empire's proactive sustainability initiatives on local climate action plans (CAPs) for GHG reduction, habitat conservation plans, climate adaptation plans, low-income housing initiatives, and transportation-efficient land use planning implemented through local General Plans and Specific Plans.

 The discussion of problems and recommended strategies for each of the 10 sub-corridors follows.
-The intent of these one-page summaries is to highlight the key issues and challenges in each sub-corridor and to articulate the
+The intent of these one-page summaries is to highlight the key issues and challenges in each sub-corridor and to articulate the key strategies, projects, and programs that are being emphasized in the near term for each.
+These strategies are anchored in the data developed through the analysis documented later in this CMCP.